rtitmuss/torn/doc/bootloader.md

 ## USBasp as ISP on Windows

-> This section has been tested on Windows 10.
+> This section has been tested on Windows 10 version 20H2.

 ### Installing the required programs